 Why choose North Cobb Christian School?

 To answer this, we gathered feedback from our very own parents, students, faculty and staff.
 Here are their answers, synthesized into “The Great 8” — the eight distinctives that provide the unique DNA of NCCS.

 Our Christian faith is authentic.
 We are “the real deal.”

-At NCCS, Jesus is the center, and that makes all the difference.
+An independent school consulting firm recently reported that "the strength of NCCS is their Christian mission.
+Of all the schools we have worked with nationally and globally, NCCS's Christian mission is the strongest we have seen."
 NCCS is unapologetically Bible-based and authentically Christian.
 Jesus isn’t just in our mission statement; he’s in our very DNA.
 We aren’t perfect; we’re redeemed.
 And we exist to lead students down the same path towards grace through faith in Jesus Christ.